nkrivoshchapov/RCRI/README.md

 Instructions in sections 1.2-1.3 are intended for users who wish to run `rcrilib` as python-library and be able to modify any part of the conformational search algorithm.

-However, explanations in section 1.4 are intended for all the users because these sections contain basic information about the algorithm, features of this implemetation and its limitations.
+However, explanations in section 1.4 are intended for all the users because these sections contain basic information about the algorithm, features of this implementation and its limitations.

 ### 1.2.
 Prerequisites